sasimapatterson/employee-tracker/README.md

   source schema.sql;
 ```

-To access seeds.sql (where the database are generated to match the structure in schema.sql).
+To access seeds.sql (where the database are generated to match the structures in schema.sql).
 ```pip
   source seed.sql;
 ```